NoyGabay/IR_project/README.md

-# IR_project

-Information Retrieval Final Project.
+# Information Retrieval Final Project

 In our final project in information retrieval we build a search engine for English Wikipedia.
 The main purpose of the project is to create a main search function.
 Given a query, our main search function finds top 100 relevant wikipedia pages sorted by the score calaulated in the function 'search'.